Abelian surfaces admitting an (l,l)-endomorphism: Background

 \begin{lemma} Let $(A,\varphi_E)$ be a principally polarized abelian surface that admits an $(n,n)$-isogeny $x$ to itself.
 Then we have $x' x = [n]$. \end{lemma} \begin{proof} This follows from the fact that the equality $E(u,x'xv) = E(xu,xv) = n E(u,v) = E(u, n v)$ holds for all $u,v$. \end{proof}

 The kernel of an $(n,n)$-isogeny $x: (A,E) \rightarrow (B,E')$ is a subgroup of the $n$-torsion~$A[n]$ with additional structure.
-To analyze it, we define the {\it Weil pairing\/} $e_n:A[n] \times A[n] \rightarrow \C^*[n]$ by
+To analyze it, we define the \emph{Weil pairing} $e_n:A[n] \times A[n] \rightarrow \C^*[n]$ by

 for $u$, $v \in \frac{1}{n}\Lambda \subset V$.
-We say that a subgroup $G \subset A[n]$ is {\it isotropic\/} (with respect to the Weil pairing) if $e_n$ restricts to the trivial form on $G \times G$.
+We say that a subgroup $G \subset A[n]$ is \emph{isotropic} (with respect to the Weil pairing) if $e_n$ restricts to the trivial form on $G \times G$.
 We say that $G$ is \emph{maximally isotropic} if it is not strictly contained in another isotropic subgroup.

 \begin{lemma} Let $x: (A,E) \rightarrow (B,E')$ be an $(n,n)$-isogeny.
 Then the kernel of $x$ is maximally isotropic with respect to the Weil pairing.
-Furthermore, every maximally isotropic subgroup $G \subset A[n]$ arises as the kernel of an $(n,n)$-isogeny.
+Furthermore, every maximally isotropic subgroup $G \subset A[n]$ arises as the kernel of an $(n,n)$-isogeny, which is unique up to composition with an isomorphism of principally polarized abelian surfaces.

 If $n$ is prime, then there are exactly $(n^4-1)/(n-1)$ such subgroups. \end{lemma} \begin{proof} The first two statements follow from~\cite[Prop.\ 16.8]{milne}.
 The last statement follows from the proof of~\cite[Lemma 6.1]{brokerlauter}. \end{proof}